kokonut27/zsq/README.md

 2. Run zsq

 Create a file named `main.zsq`, which will contain all of your code.
+Then enter the following in the shell:
 ```
-zsq main.zsq
+python zsq/main.py
 ```

-And now you're done!
+Enter the filepath, and now you're done!

 ### Contributing
 Feel free to contribute by [forking](https://github.com/JBYT27/zsq/network/members) the repo, and leaving a pull request!